AlexandreLI/nessus-docker-compose/README.md

 1. Install docker and docker-compose;
 2. Download the Nessus version that you want to use
-3. Change the name of Nessus version inside the file Dockerfile_nessus
+3. Change the name of Nessus file inside the file Dockerfile_nessus

 ## Instalation